 Mayor Sylvester Turner and Office of Business Opportunity Director Carlecia D. Wright, with leaders from local and national organizations, celebrated the first-ever Turnaround Entrepreneurship Program (TEP) graduation ceremony at Houston City Hall today.

 The 13 graduates now have a business plan vetted by professionals to start a business designed to help them provide for themselves and their families.
+This involves things like what the business will be, where will they get all their equipment and furniture (such as from places like officefurnitureonline) and what they need business goal will be.
 Mayor Turner also announced the continuation of the program, thanks to funding by Capital One.

 The Office of Business Opportunity manages the program, which is part of the Turnaround Houston! initiative started by Mayor Turner started in 2016 to help Houstonians overcome barriers to employment.
 The program teaches previously incarcerated individuals how to start and operate a business.
 A construction firm, a tele-communications infrastructure installer and a ride service to get patients to medical appointments are just a few of the promising business ideas.